Dreads with Beads Guide + 7 Best Hairstyles

 You can wash your dreads with beads, but you have to be careful when doing so.
 Pay attention to the material your beads are made of.

-If it’s made from wood, wood can absorb water and, over time, soften the material.
-If it’s made from metal, water may cause your hair beads to rust and tarnish.
+If the beads are wood, they can absorb water and, over time, soften the material.
+Moisture may cause your hair beads to rust and tarnish if it’s metal.

 How long do dreads with beads last?

-Anywhere from 2 to 6 weeks.
+They can last for 2 to 6 weeks.
 The longevity of your dreads with beads depends on how much you take care of your hair.
-If possible, try not to leave beads or any hair accessories longer than six weeks.
+If possible, avoid leaving beads or hair accessories longer than six weeks.

-If you notice your metal beads start rusting, it’s important to remove them as soon as possible.
-Although dreadlocks are generally regarded as a protective hairstyle, chemical reactions caused by rusting metal beads can lead to damage and hair breakage.
+If your metal beads start rusting, removing them as soon as possible is crucial.
+Although dreadlocks are regarded as a protective hairstyle, chemical reactions caused by rusting metal beads can lead to damage and hair breakage.

 How do you sleep in dreads with beads?